Pody client utility โ

 pody version

 You should use this command to check if the utility version is in sync with the server version.
+In addition, you can use:

-Please use --help
+Please always use --help

 to see the details of each command.